Mikulew/vue-date-range-picker/README.md

 ## General info

-This project is about to write a calendar from scratch, which has the task of selecting the start and end date.
+This project is a calendar from scratch, which has the task of selecting the start and end date.

 ## Technologies

 - HTML5